 Supporting balanced gut microbiota in children starts with a balanced diet.
 Here are some tips for parents to try:

-- Limit sugary or processed foods, which can have detrimental effects on gut microflora.
+- Limit sugary and processed foods, which can have detrimental effects on gut microflora.

 - Serve children yogurt with live active cultures.